 Understand the simulation workflow and key results

-Network systems are used for routing, which is the ability to define the path of an input source on a network with high extinction ratio.
-Photonics Networks-on-Chip are becoming increasingly popular for their ability in routing optical light with high bandwidth and reduced power in chip multiprocessors.
+Network systems are used for routing, which is the ability to define the path of an input source on a network with a high extinction ratio.
+Photonics Networks-on-Chip is becoming increasingly popular for their ability in routing optical light with high bandwidth and reduced power in chip multiprocessors.
 Here we show a 4×4 photonic router that operates in a single wavelength and its outputs are controlled by thermally active ring resonators.
 By turning the switch on and off, an extinction ratio of ~20 dB is observed .

 Step 1: Unit cell thermal simulations (HEAT)

 Run the thermal simulations to calculate the temperature profiles of two adjacent rings (unit cell) for varying applied bias voltages.